PAINT APPLICATION HELPFUL NOTES

 Note: No paint is designed to cover or mask preparation and/or repair defects on the surface.

 7. All prepared (new and/or existing, patched or textured) surfaces require priming prior to paint application.
-As our primer technology is in the paint, you can use it for the primer coat too.
-To use the paint for priming, you should apply the paint at not more than 2 mils thick.
+As our primer technology is built in the paint, it just requires a different application than an entirely different paint.
+To use our paint for priming, you should apply the paint over the repairs and / or walls so that it is very thin, it should not be more than 2 mils thick and will more than likely be slightly translucent.
 This means to spread the paint out as far as you can and do not concern yourself with hide at this point, you are only trying to get a very thin coat on the substrate.
 Same for patch work too, just go over the patches (very thin).
-Allow the “primer” coat to dry for 48 to 72 hours before applying a regular coat of our paint.
+Allow the “paint/primer coat” to dry for 48 to 72 hours minimum before applying a regular coat of our paint.
 This time allows the paint and wall compounds to dry before a standard coat of paint is applied.
+This process is also helpful over conventional paints in preventing the over activation of any chemicals that are in the underlying coating.

-b) Failure to apply the primer/paint as outlined above could result in an uneven, inconsistent or translucent appearance of the final application.
+b) Failure to apply the paint/primer as outlined above could result in an uneven, inconsistent or translucent appearance of the final application due to the new compounds.
 As well, it could take on a different color due to conventional paint pigment bleeding.

-8. High Gloss surfaces should be lightly scuffed sanded and primed before applying a standard coat of paint.
+8. High Gloss surfaces should be lightly scuffed sanded and paint/primed before applying a standard coat of paint.
 Refer to # 7 for primer application.

 9. All new construction requires priming, prior to application of the recommended two evenly and adequately applied coats of paint for proper coverage.
 Refer to #7 for priming.

-Note: in some cases when using a pastel or some mid-tone color paints, a primer coat and standard coat may all that may be needed,
+Note: in some cases when using a pastel or some light mid-tone color paints, a paint/primer coat and standard coat may be all that is needed.
+It is best to wait 48 hours before deciding if you need additional coat.

 10. The application coverage of the paint should not exceed 350 to 400 square feet (SQFT) per gallon depending on which paint you are using.
-Ceiling white paint is between 350 and 380, wall paints (flat, velvet, egg-shell and satin) are at 400.
+Ceiling white paint is between 350 and 380, wall paints (flat, velvet, egg-shell and satin) are between 380 and 400 respectively.

 Note: this is for one coat of paint.
 For two coats, the SQFT is half.